-This Zimbabwe & Zambezi River Tour sets out from Johannesburg in South Africa, where you are collected from a selected lodge.
+This Zimbabwe & Zambezi River Tour sets out from Johannesburg in South Africa, where you are collected from the selected lodge.

 Leaving South Africa's biggest city at 06:30 we drive north through the Limpopo Province to the Zimbabwe border.
 Arriving at about midday we cross the Beitbridge border and head northeast through rural Zimbabwe, making our way to Masvingo.

 We spend our first night near the Great Zimbabwe Ruins, camping in simple comfort.